Best Cheap Home Insurance Companies in North Carolina (2026)

-State Farm is the cheapest home insurance company in North Carolina, with an average rate of $846 per year.
+State Farm is the cheapest home insurance company in North Carolina, at an average of $803 per year.

 Find Cheap Home Insurance Quotes in North Carolina